 Process the autoclaved indicator and an indicator that has not been autoclaved (as a control) by first gently crushing the inner glass ampoule, this can be done by pressing on the outer plastic sheath near the brown cap; when broken you will see the purple media dampen the spore paper at the bottom of the vial.
 Then incubate at 55-60°C for 24 hours.

 If growth occurs in the processed indicator, the autoclave has not inactivated the spores.
 Test the autoclave again with a new biological indicator and consider adding a secondary sterilization validation device like a chemical integrator.
-If after a second attempt the autoclave has not inactivated the spores, the autoclave must remain out of service until a successful biological indicator test is achieved.
+If, after a second attempt, the autoclave has not inactivated the spores, the autoclave must remain out of service until a successful biological indicator test is achieved.
 The person responsible must inform users not to use the autoclave and post a “Do Not Use” sign while the autoclave is out of service

-Run the appropriate cycle (121°C, 15 psi, at least 15 minutes).
+Run the appropriate cycle (121°C, 15 psi, 15 – 60 minutes).

-Caution: Failure to allow sufficient cooling time may result in injury.
+Caution: Failure to allow sufficient cooling time may result in injury

 Can I autoclave waste?